 Our approach is to treat induction axiomatically: rather than answering "what is induction", we will define what can constitute a notion of induction.
-This is similar to how topology generalizes from the notion of limit in calculus to spaces equipped with a notion of limit, or how rings generalize from the arithmetic of numbers to a notion of numbers equipped with arithmetic operations, etc. The general idea is: we have a set X of elements that we're inducting on, and a way of "deriving" new elements from previous ones; we say a principle of induction holds if everything can eventually be derived.
-The original induction on \mathbb{N} will be a (very) special case of the general notion.
+This is similar to how topology generalizes from the notion of limit in calculus to spaces equipped with a notion of limit, or how rings generalize from the arithmetic of numbers to a notion of numbers equipped with arithmetic operations, etc. The general idea is: we have a set X of elements that we're inducting on, and a way of "deriving" new elements from previous ones; we say a principle of induction holds if everything can be derived.

-3.A.
-Monotone set operators and the Knaster-Tarski fixed point theorem.

-Definition 3.1.
-A monotone set operator $T : \mathcal{P}(X) \to \mathcal{P}(X)$ on a set X is a function obeying

-$$\forall A, B \in \mathcal{P}(X) \ (A \subseteq B \implies T(A) \subseteq T(B)).$$
+- 3.A.
+Monotone set operators and the Knaster-Tarski fixed point theorem. - 3.1.
+Definition.
+A monotone set operator $T : \mathcal{P}(X) \to \mathcal{P}(X)$ on a set X is a function obeying $\forall A, B \in \mathcal{P}(X) \ (A \subseteq B \implies T(A) \subseteq T(B)).$

-A subset $A \subseteq X$ is T-closed if $T(A) \subseteq A$.
+A subset $A \subseteq X$ is T-closed if $T(A) \subseteq A$ .

 There are many possible interpretations of this simple definition.
-For the purposes of induction, we think of T as specifying, for each subset $A \subseteq X$, the set of new elements T(A) which can be "derived" from A. Being T-closed means that all elements "derivable" from A are already in A.
+For the purposes of induction, we think of T as specifying, for each subset $A \subseteq X$ , the set of new elements T(A) which can be "derived" from A. Being T-closed means that all elements "derivable" from A are already in A.

-Example 3.2.
+3.2.
+Example.
 We have a monotone set operator on $X = \mathbb{N}$ given by